simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

 Server
 ^^^^^^

-Create a manifest in the site module.
-In this example the manifest is called nfs_server.pp.
+The server side of the NFS shares should be contained in its own namespace.
+In this example the manifest is in a module called ``site`` and a file named ``nfs_server.pp``.

 .. code-block:: puppet